gretarmark/gretarmark.github.io/_posts/2024-07-15-Linear-Programming.md

 As we can see, $$x_2 = 900$$ exactly meets the upper bound constraint for $$x_2$$, limiting the solution.

 ![Fig 1]({{ site.baseurl }}/images/LinearProgramming/LinearProgramming_MatlabOutput1.png "zero order"){:width=75%}
 **Figure 1: Solution to the linear programming problem above.
-The figure shows the output from the linprog() function in Matlab.**
+The figure shows the output from the linprog() function in MATLAB.**

 <!--
 The solution to the optimization problem in this post is shown in figure 1.
 Let's analyze what it means: